 WE NEVER TIRE OF FINDING BETTER WAYS

-That’s why the organization sees itself as “Much more than a meal.”
-That's also why the organization has an entire department devoted to finding new and innovative ways of improving the way seniors live and are served.
+Meals on Wheels Southwest OH & Northern KY sees itself as “Much more than a meal.”
+That's why the organization has an entire department devoted to finding new and innovative ways of improving the way seniors live and are served.
 The department is constantly working on new ways to address how we serve the community.
-We began working with corporate partners so we can serve fresh food such as salads, and create apps so seniors can order food rather than struggle getting groceries.
+We began working with corporate partners to provide fresh food such as salads, and create apps so seniors can order food rather than struggle getting groceries.
 We are even addressing larger health issues by utilizing food as medicine.

 That's just a start.
 Here are some of the other recent innovations brought on by the organization: